primefaces/primefaces/docs/7_1/core/beanvalidationtransformation.md

 information for server side validation and PrimeFaces enhances this feature with client side validation framework.

-PrimeFaces makes use of these metadata by transforming them to component and html attributes.
+PrimeFaces makes use of these metadata by transforming them to component and HTML attributes.
 For example sometimes it’s required to manually maintain the required attribute or maxlength attribute for input components.
 The required attribute also controls the behavior of p:outputLabel to show or hide the required indicator (*) whereas the _maxlength_ attribute is used to limit the characters on